lev99/mod_socialmedialinks2/README.md

 Social Media Links 2 (option) - v2.0 by leo78
 This module displays the css-sprite style icons that link to your social media profiles.

 To begin, go to module parameters and select a style icon you want (link - tipsy, facebook style tooltips for jquery), add the URL-addresses of your social networking profiles.
-Any icons / URL field left blank will simply not show up.
-Do not forget to include HTTP: // in all URL-addresses.
+Any icons/URL field left blank will simply not show up.
+Do not forget to include HTTP:// in all URL-addresses.

 ## Joomla 3.1.x